AI Dual Coding: Generating Visual Learning Resources That Reduce Cognitive Load

 Learners share initial ideas on AI dual coding in class.
 They explain how their understanding of this topic changed.
 (Adapted from research by Paivio, 1971 and Sadoski, 2005).

-Context: A primary teacher is teaching the germination of a seed.
-Textbook diagrams are often cluttered with unnecessary soil textures, worms, and background plants, distracting from the core biological process.
+Context: A primary teacher is teaching how a seed germinates.
+Textbook diagrams often include extra soil textures, worms, and background plants.
+These details can distract learners from the core biological process.

 Action: The teacher uses an AI image generator with a constrained prompt: "Four-step cut-away diagram of a germinating seed, flat vector style, black outlines only, pure white background, no text, no shading, zero background elements".
 The teacher places this clean diagram on a slide and pairs it with aligned verbal labels.